mckenziefiege/speed-typing_frontend/README.md

 # Turbo Typing Frontend

-Turbo typing is a speed typing test that counts how many words a user can typing correctly in a minute.
+Turbo typing is a speed typing test that counts how many words a user can type correctly in sixty seconds.

 ## Features